Flow Matching for Tabular Data Synthesis

 where $\theta_t(x_t)$ is the mean of the variational distribution $q_t^\theta$.
 Crucially, this formulation recovers standard flow matching in the Gaussian case.

-\paragraph{Stochastic Dynamics.} Beyond the deterministic ODE formulation, VFM also admits a stochastic counterpart that preserves the same marginal distribution \(p_t(x)\)~\cite{eijkelboom2024variationalflowmatchinggraph}:
+\paragraph{Stochastic Dynamics.} Beyond the deterministic ODE formulation, VFM also admits a stochastic counterpart that preserves the same marginal distribution \(p_t(x)\) that can be approximated using variational distribution~\citep{eijkelboom2024variationalflowmatchinggraph}:

 where \(g_t\!\geq\!0\) is a diffusion scheduler and \(w_t\) is a standard Wiener process.
 The scheduler controls the stochasticity of the trajectory, but not the marginal path; Setting \(g_t\!\equiv\!0\) recovers the ODE.
-We approximate this SDE using the variational distribution \(q_t^\theta(x_1\mid x)\) as follows:
+The drift is calculated using~\eqref{eq:vfm-vel-est} and score $s_t^\theta(x_t)$ is estimated as: